Yam fortress: Novgorod Republic

-Great Duchy of Moscow times
+Grand Principality of Moscow

-When the Novgorod republic became a part of Great Duchy of Moscow in 1478, Yam fortress remained on its border, so it was repaired and Yamgorod settlement also got a wooden fortification.
-In 1492, Ivan III ordered the construction of a new fortress not far from Yam on the road to Livonia just across the river from the Narva fortress.
-In 1490, Yam was modernized with other fortifications.
-Yamgorod then became the main trade center on the Luga river banks and nearest the area.
-It was surrounded by 67 villages with 393 households according to Dmitry Kitayev's book written in 1500 about Vodskaya Pyatina.
+When the Novgorod republic was incorporated into the Grand Principality of Moscow in 1478, the Yam fortress remained on its border, so it was repaired and a wooden fortification was built in Yamgorod settlement.
+In 1492, Ivan III ordered the construction of a new fortress not far from Yam on the road to Livonia, just across the river from the Narva fortress.
+In 1490, Yam was modernized along with the other fortifications of northwestern Russia.
+Yamgorod then became the main trade center on the Luga river banks and the surrounding area.
+It was surrounded by 67 villages with 393 households, according to Dmitry Kitayev's book written in 1500 about the Vodskaya pyatina.

-Kingdom of Sweden times
+Kingdom of Sweden

 In 1580, when Russia was busy fighting in the Livonian War, John III of Sweden decided to capture the Russian Baltic coastline.
 He sent an army led by Pontus De la Gardie to capture all the fortresses in that region up to Novgorod.
 Koporye, Korela, Ivangorod and Narva were defeated before Yam was captured at September 28, 1581.
 Swedish forces held Yam until 1590, when Russia recaptured it after a three-day siege.
 On May 25, 1595, a peace treaty signed in the village of Tyavzino saw Yam remain as part of Russia.

-During the Time of Troubles in 1612, Sweden captured Yam again, and in 1617 a new treaty signed in Stolbovo village secured these lands for Sweden.
+During the Time of Troubles in 1612, Sweden captured Yam again, and in 1617, a new treaty signed in Stolbovo village secured these lands for Sweden.
 In 1633, a Holstein ambassador passed through Yamburg (the Swedish name for the village) and described it as a medium-size fortress with eight towers and high stone walls.

 During the Russo-Swedish War in 1658, Russian forces stormed Yam and entered the fortress, but the Swedes hid in the detinets and repelled all attacks.
 The Russians' attempt to capture the fortress failed because of a lack of artillery.
 They had to retreat from the mostly captured fortress.
 In 1681, Erik Dahlbergh surveyed the fortress.
 He found it in terrible condition, but remarked on the high quality of its construction.
 He pointed that neither Yam nor Koporye was ever repaired after their capture by Sweden, so it would be cheaper to demolish both fortresses to prevent their use by an enemy.
 In 1682, most of the Yam fortress, except for the detinets, was blown up with 40 barrels of gunpowder.
-A new bastion fortress was founded in the same place, but it had not been finished before the beginning of the Great Northern war in 1700.
+A new bastion fortress was founded in the same place, but it had not been finished before the beginning of the Great Northern War in 1700.